Has wireless coverage increased at UALR?

 We encourage you to familiarize yourself with our IT Security standards and policies.

-Why can I no longer access the wireless network (UALR-WiFi) after I changed my NetID password?
+Why can I no longer access the wireless network (UALR-WiFi) after I changed my account password?

-If you change your NetID password, devices previously registered to use UALR-WiFi or UALR-IoT may prompt you to re-enter your password.
-If you can no longer access the wireless network after resetting your password, try removing or forgetting the UALR-WiFi or UALR-IoT wireless networks and rejoining to the network.
+If you change your account password, devices previously registered to use UALR-WiFi or UALR-Device may require you to re-enter your new password.
+If you can no longer access the wireless network after resetting your password, always try removing and/or forgetting the UALR-WiFi or UALR-Device wireless networks and rejoining to the network.

 Detailed Instructions